MincraftEinstein/First-Webapp/README.md

 # First-Webapp

-This repo is me leaning webapp stuff at my school
+This repo is me leaning webapp stuff at my school.